build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

 After all the above steps, it is time to test your GenAI application by invoking Lambda functions.

-Test can be executed form your client, or from Lambda console:
+The test can be executed form your client or from a Lambda console:

   ![Test-1](images/test_1.png)